Check fraud safety for businesses

 - Unless needed for tax purposes, destroy old canceled checks, account statements, deposit tickets, and ATM receipts (they also frequently have your account number and worse yet, your account balance).
 The personal information on it may help someone impersonate you and take money from your account.

 - When you receive your check order, make sure all of the checks are there, and that none are missing.
 Report missing checks to your bank at once.
 Should you fail to receive your order by mail, alert your bank.
 Checks could have been stolen from the mailbox or lost in transient.

 - If your home is burglarized, check your supply of checks to determine if any have been stolen.
 Look closely, because thieves will sometimes take only one or two checks from the middle or back of the book.
 The longer it takes to detect any of your checks have been taken, the more time the criminal has to use them successfully.

 - If someone pays you with a cashier's check, have them accompany you to the bank to cash it.
 If at all possible, only accept a check during normal business hours so you can verify whether it is legitimate.
 Make sure you obtain identification information from the individual

 - Do not mail bills from your mailbox at night.
 It is a favorite location from which a criminal can gain possession of your check with the intent to defraud you.
 Criminals will remove a check from your mailbox and either endorse it using bogus identification, photocopy and cash it repeatedly, scan and alter the check, or chemically alter it.
 The Post Office is the best location from which to send your bill payment.

 - Limit the amount of personal information on your check.
-For example, do not include your Social Security, driver's license or telephone numbers on your check.
-A criminal can use this information to literally steal your identity by applying for a credit card or loan in your name, or even open a new checking account.
+For example, do not include your Social Security, driver's license, or telephone numbers on your check.
+A criminal can use this information to literally steal your identity by applying for a credit card or loan in your name or even opening a new checking account.